sdi2000150/LinkedIn-Clone/Learning/Backend/SpringBoot/security-demo/src/main/java/com/example/README.txt

         POST /addNewUser: This endpoint allows adding a new user.
 It interacts with the following files:
             UserInfoService: Handles adding the user to the database using UserInfoRepository.
             UserInfo: Represents the user data structure.
-            PasswordEncoder (from UserInfoService): Encodes the user's password before saving it.
+            PasswordEncoder (from SecurityConfig): Encodes the user's password before saving it.

         GET /user/userProfile: This endpoint requires the user to be logged in with the "ROLE_USER" authority.
 It uses the following files:
             SecurityConfig: Defines security configurations like URL authorization rules.